Skip to main content

 nebius registry configure-helper

-2. Check that the credentials helper is configured:
+2. Check that the credential helper is configured:

-1. Open the the file from the previous command output, for example, with the cat command:
+1. Open the file from the previous command output, for example, with the cat command:

 2. Check that the credHelpers property contains the following lines: